Fact Sheet 421

-Truvada can be taken with food, or between meals.
+Truvada can be taken with or without food.
 If you have kidney problems, you may need to take Truvada less often.

 When you start any ART, you may have temporary side effects such as headaches, high blood pressure, or a general sense of feeling ill.
 These side effects usually get better or disappear over time.

-The most common side effects of Truvada are the same as with tenofovir (Viread) and emtricitabine (Emtriva).
+Truvada is usually very well tolerated.
+The most common side effects of Truvada are the same as with tenofovir DF (Viread) and emtricitabine (Emtriva).
 They include headache, nausea, vomiting, rash and loss of appetite.
-In some people, tenofovir can increase creatinine and transaminases.
-These are enzymes related to the kidneys and liver.
-High levels can indicate damage to these organs.
+In some people, tenofovir can increase blood chemicals called creatinine and transaminases.
+High levels can indicate injury to the kidneys or liver.

 Levels of lactic acid in the blood (lactic acidosis, see Fact Sheet 556) increase in some people taking nucleoside analog drugs.
 Liver problems including “fatty liver” may also occur.